NgiapPuoyKoh/django-blogchat-tech/README.md

 ## Views

-The views for the application consisted of a combination of function and Generic Class-Based views.
+The views consist of a combination of function and Generic Class-Based views.
 The following guide was the basis for making the decision where feasible.

 Source:
 ![Function and Class Base Generic Views](docs/readme/viewsFunctionOrClassBased.png)

 ## Skeletal Plane

-### Content
+### Post Content

 Blog posts by a topic with the required fields